'Smith's kick dead stopped me in my tracks'

 The All Blacks made use of their height advantage out wide with crossfield kicks to the wings.
 Their own ball was being recycled really fast, denying England the time to organise in defence, never mind race off the line.
 They were getting in over the top of the tackled man and spoiling or stealing England's possession.

-The completely nailed it in the first half, while England looked really one-dimensional, hoping their one-out runners could bully New Zealand backwards.
+They completely nailed it in the first half, while England looked really one-dimensional, hoping their one-out runners could bully New Zealand backwards.
 That doesn't cut it at the top level any more.
 Argentina showed earlier in the autumn that they could soak up heavy-duty ball-carriers and keep their shape still.

 The opening score after two minutes came from New Zealand's planning and analysis.
 Dalton Papali'i's interception of Van Poortvliet's pass was something they had planned for, with the flanker flying out of the line to poach.
 That was no accident.
 That was super-smart homework.